Support Recovery and $\ell_2$-Error Bound for Sparse Regression with Quadratic Measurements via Weakly-Convex-Concave Regularization: Finite Sample Statistical Results

 \begin{remark} \emph{The conditions in Theorem~\ref{theorem2} define a non‑asymptotic feasible region for the problem dimensions $(n, s, d)$ and the regularization parameter $\lambda_n$, within which the desired statistical guarantees hold with explicit constants.
 From an asymptotic perspective ($n \to \infty$, allowing $s, d \to \infty$), these conditions are naturally satisfied under standard sparsity assumptions.}

 \emph{The inequalities in \eqref{ns_con} impose constraints on the scaling between $n$ and $s$.
 The first inequality, $36c_2^2c_5C_0s^2 \leq \sqrt{n}$, implies $s = O(n^{1/4})$.
-The remaining two inequalities involve terms that decay to zero as $n$ grows and are thus satisfied for sufficiently large $n$.}
+The remaining two inequalities involve terms that decay to zero as $n$ grows and thus are satisfied for sufficiently large $n$.}

 \emph{The admissible range for $\lambda_n$ in \eqref{lambdan_con} requires that the lower bound (which dominates the noise) does not exceed the upper bound (which preserves the signal).
 Under the standard high‑dimensional scaling $(s\ln n + \ln d)/n \to 0$ and the sparsity condition $s = O(n^{1/4})$, the lower bound is $o(1)$ while the upper bound is $O(n^{1/8})$.
 Hence, for large $n$, the admissible interval for $\lambda_n$ is non‑empty.
 Moreover, by choosing $\lambda_n$ to be of the same order as the lower bound (which tends to zero), we ensure $\lambda_n \to 0$ and $\lambda_n/\sqrt{s} \to 0$.
 The upper bound is only needed to control the bias in the non‑asymptotic analysis and does not conflict with $\lambda_n \to 0$ asymptotically.}